Life As a Manicurist or Pedicurist

 |District of Columbia||$32,400|

-What Tools & Technology do Manicurists and Pedicurists Use?
+Tools & Technologies Used by Manicurists and Pedicurists

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Manicurists and Pedicurists: